 In addition, the New Employment Agreement provides that Ms. Meyer is entitled to additional benefits upon a termination of employment by the Company without cause (as defined in the New Employment Agreement) or upon Ms. Meyer's resignation for good reason (as defined in the New Employment Agreement); provided that Ms. Meyer has given the Company a release and waiver of claims in the form attached to the New Employment Agreement.
-Ms. Meyer is entitled to receive (i) the Accrued Obligations; (ii) any unpaid Annual Cash Bonus for a prior fiscal year; (iii) a pro-rated target Annual Cash Bonus for the year in which the termination occurs; (iv) a payment equal to one times the sum of her annual base salary in effect on the date of termination and target Annual Cash Bonus for the year in which the termination occurs; (v) all outstanding Equity Grants awarded to the subject to any applicable accelerated or continuing vesting provisions set forth in the applicable Grant Instruments (as defined in the Plan).
+Ms. Meyer is entitled to receive (i) the Accrued Obligations; (ii) any unpaid Annual Cash Bonus for a prior fiscal year; (iii) a pro-rated target Annual Cash Bonus for the year in which the termination occurs; (iv) a payment equal to one times the sum of her annual base salary in effect on the date of termination and target Annual Cash Bonus for the year in which the termination occurs; (v) all outstanding Equity Grants awarded as of the date of termination and (vi) a payment equal to the amount of the applicable COBRA premiums for 18 months.
+All outstanding Equity Grants awarded to Ms. Meyer shall be subject to any applicable accelerated or continuing vesting provisions set forth in the applicable Grant Instruments (as defined in the Plan).